fonoster/routr/SPECS.md

 **Communication with Adjacent Services**

-The adjecent services of the *Message Router* are the *EdgePort* and the *Message Processor*.
-The communication with all adjacent service is done with gRPC and protobuf.
-The `messagerouter.proto` contains the follow code:
+The adjacent services of the *Message Router* are the *EdgePort* and the *Message Processor*.
+The communication with all adjacent services is done with gRPC and protobuf.
+The `messagerouter.proto` contains the following code:

 ```
 syntax = "proto3";